We found 3 neurologists who accept Humana Simplicity HMO near Ann Arbor, MI.

-Dr. Steven Zak is a specialist in neurophysiology and neurology (brain & spinal cord disease).
-After attending Northwestern University, Feinberg School of Medicine, he completed his residency training at Arizona Health Sciences Center and Tucson Hospitals Medical Education Program.
-In his practice, Dr. Zak focuses on migraine, alzheimer's disease, and telemedicine.
-Dr. Zak is in-network for Humana HMO, Child Health Plus, and Humana Bronze, in addition to other insurance carriers.
-Dr. Zak's professional affiliations include Montefiore Medical Center, St. Cloud Regional Medical Center, and Oakwood Hospital - Wayne.
+Dr. Steven Zak practices neurophysiology and neurology (brain & spinal cord disease).
+After completing medical school at Northwestern University, Feinberg School of Medicine, Dr. Zak performed his residency at Arizona Health Sciences Center and Tucson Hospitals Medical Education Program.
+He is especially interested in migraine, multiple sclerosis (MS), and epilepsy.
+He is an in-network provider for Blue Cross/Blue Shield, Coventry, TRICARE, and more.
+Dr. Zak is affiliated with Montefiore Medical Center, St. Cloud Regional Medical Center, and Oakwood Hospital - Wayne.
 New patients are welcome to contact his office for an appointment.

-Clinical interests: Teleneurology, Alzheimer's Disease, Migraine Disorders, Multiple Sclerosis (MS), Epilepsy
+Clinical interests: Migraine, Epilepsy, Alzheimer's Disease, Multiple Sclerosis

-Dr. Michael Evans is a physician who specializes in neurology (brain & spinal cord disease).
-In his practice, Dr. Evans focuses on telemedicine.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Evans takes.
-He studied medicine at Queen's University School of Medicine.
-His training includes residency programs at The Ottawa Hospital, a hospital affiliated with the University of British Columbia, and a hospital affiliated with Baylor College of Medicine.
+Dr. Michael Evans' medical specialty is neurology (brain & spinal cord disease).
+Areas of particular interest for Dr. Evans include telemedicine.
+He accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He graduated from Queen's University School of Medicine and then he performed his residency at The Ottawa Hospital, a hospital affiliated with the University of British Columbia, and a hospital affiliated with Baylor College of Medicine.

 Conditions / Treatments